Generic Benchmark Functions

 and teardown) functions behave exactly the same way as you would expect it

-from any other generic function.
+from any other generic function apart from const parameters which are

 However, there is a common pitfall.
 If you have a function